Del. prison makes changes to keep staff safe after uprising

 "I have been a corrections officer for 30 years I am going to make about $51,000 this year.
 A state trooper in New Castle County and most of your municipals start higher than what I make with 30 years of service," added Klopp.

-The union's perspective is until that pay cap is narrowed, recruiting will remain an uphill battle that means continued short staffing which means limits on education and training programs for inmates.
+The union's perspective is until that pay cap is narrowed, recruiting will remain an uphill battle.
+That means continued short staffing, which in turn means limits on education and training programs for inmates.

 ------